frozenskys/betaflight_osd_docs/BF-Font-Spec.md

 ## Metadata storage

 To allow the firmware to determine the "capabilities" of the font installed it is proposed to store metadata in the font.
-It is proposed to use 0xFF for metadata as excluding this character from use will avoid issues with code using the auto-increment display write mode.
+It is proposed to use `0xFF` for metadata as excluding this character from use will avoid issues with code using the auto-increment display write mode.
 Also in the currently used BF fonts this character is completely transparent meaning all bytes are set to `0x55`.
-The proposed layout of the 64 bytes for this "Info Character" is layed out below - the first four bytes are version information and shouldn't change between font versions, the following bytes are helper information that may vary by font version.
+The proposed layout of the 64 bytes for this "Info Character" is layed out below - the first four bytes are version information and shouldn't change between specification versions, the following bytes are helper information that may vary by specification version.

 - Byte 1 - Info Character identifier
 - Byte 2 - Font Block Version